Pupil Personnel Services (PPS) Credential in School Counseling

 Transfer Credit Evaluation

 Interested in finding out how your prior graduate units may transfer into our program?
 Complete our Transfer Credit Evaluation Form.
-To request the form and to get answers to any questions regarding possible coursework transfer or process, please complete the request for information form below or email us.
+To request the form and to get answers to any questions regarding possible coursework transfer or process, please complete the request for information form at the top right of this page or email us.